eulergammaelliott/euler-gamma-aimo/README.md

 Two useful resources:
 - [Markdown cheat sheet](https://www.markdownguide.org/cheat-sheet/)
 - [Interactive markdown editor](https://stackedit.io/)

+### Writing CSVs

+Some files in the content folder are .csv, for tables of things like blog posts.
+They'll generally have their own documentation inline, some notes.
+Github will render them as tables when you view them, but they'll be text when you edit them.

 ### Making an edit, previewing in staging
 - Navigate to the .md file under the [content directory](/content) that you want to edit.